andreaskweber/php-boilerplate/README.md

 cd /vagrant
 ```

-After you've booted and connected to your new installed virtual machine, you are ready to start coding.
+After you've booted and connected to your fresh installed and configured virtual machine, you are ready to start coding.

 ## Features

 ### Vagrant

 [Vagrant](https://www.vagrantup.com) is used to easily bring up your virtual development machine.
+Use a dedicated environment for each new project.

 ### Puppet

 [Puppet](https://puppetlabs.com/puppet/what-is-puppet) is used to manage your development infrastructure.
 Checkout [Puppetfile](resources/vagrant/puppet/Puppetfile) to see which Puppet modules will be installed.
 You also can customize your machine by editing [site.pp](resources/vagrant/puppet/manifests/site.pp).

-Configuration:
+#### Host Configuration

 - Dotdeb-Repository
-- PHP and many PHP modules, development configuration, xdebug
+- PHP and many PHP modules, development configuration, XDebug
 - wget, htop, curl, ant, git
 - Europe/Berlin as timezone, NTP timeservers
-- Composer

 ### Debugging